madic-creates/vagrant-libvirt-ansible/README.md

 # vagrant-libvirt-ansible

-This container is based upon [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) container and adds ansible as configuration plugin.
+This container is based upon [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) slim container and adds ansible as configuration plugin.

 It can be used as a drop-in replacement for the [official vagrant libvirt container](https://vagrant-libvirt.github.io/vagrant-libvirt/installation.html#docker--podman).